Integrating Reward Maximization and Population Estimation: Sequential Decision-Making for Internal Revenue Service Audit Selection: Methods

 \textbf{$\epsilon$-greedy.} Here we choose to sample randomly with probability $\eps$.
 Otherwise, we select the observation with the highest predicted reward according to a fitted model $f_{\htheta}(X_t^a)$, where $\htheta$ indicates fitted model parameters.
 To batch sample, we repeat this process $K$ times.
 The underlying model is then trained on the received observation-reward pairs, and we repeat.
 For population estimation, we use a model-based approach (see, e.g., \citealt{esteban2019estimating}).
 After the model receives the true rewards from the sampled arms, the population estimate is predicted as: $\hat{\mu}(t) = \frac{1}{\sum_a w_a}\sum_{a\in \arms_t} w_af_{\htheta}(X_t^a) $, where $w_a$ is the NRP sample weight\footnote{The returns in each NRP strata can be weighted by the NRP sample weights to make the sample representative of the overall population, acting as inverse propensity weights.
-We choose to resample by NRP weights to get a close to true population estimate.
-See Appendix~\ref{app:nrp_weights} for more discussion.} from the population distribution.
+We use NRP weights for population estimation.
+See \ifarxiv Appendix~\ref{app:nrp_weights}. \else Appendix K. \fi } from the population distribution.

-\textbf{Optimism.} We refer readers to~\citet{lattimore2020bandit} for a general introduction to Upper Confidence Bound and optimism-based methods.
+\textbf{Optimism.} We refer readers to~\citet{lattimore2020bandit} for a general introduction to Upper Confidence Bound (UCB) and optimism-based methods.
 We import an optimism-based approach into this setting as follows.
 Consider a random forest with $B$ trees $T_1,T_2,\dots,T_B$.
 We form an optimistic estimate of the reward for each arm according to: $\hat{\rho}_t^a = \frac{1}{B}\sum_b T_b(X_t^a) + Z\Var_b(T_b(X_t^a))$, where $Z$ is an exploration parameter based on the variance of the tree-based predictions, similar to \citet{hutter2011sequential}.
 We select the $K$ returns with the largest optimistic reward estimates.
 We shorthand this approach as UCB and use the same model-based population estimation method as $\epsilon$-greedy.